-in their sole discretion, may release the securities subject to any of the lock-up agreements with the underwriters described above, in whole or in part at any time.
+J.P.
+Morgan Securities LLC in its sole discretion, may release the securities subject to any of the lock-up agreements with the underwriters described above, in whole or in part at any time.

 We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933.